konifer44/Landing_Game-SwiftUI/README.md

   <h3>Few words about game</h3>
   Here is my mini game created with basics of SwiftUI.
-  Using iPhone accelerometer user have to til fly by helicopter or drone to landing pad.
+  Using iPhone accelerometer user have to fly by helicopter or drone to landing pad.
 If aircraft is close to landing pad it's slows down, getting smaller, sounds getting low.
 User can seamlessy change which aircraft want, turn on/off sounds and restart game.
 Game supports Night Mode.
   <img src="game1.PNG" alt="drawing" width="200"/>
   <img src="drone.PNG" alt="drawing" width="200"/>
   <img src="gainPointsDrone.PNG" alt="drawing" width="200"/>